finix-payments/finix-flex-docs-generator/sections/authorizations/create_authorization/response.md

  has succeeded, it must be captured before the `expires_at` or the funds will be released.

- You'll notice the response has a field named `idempotency_id`, its purpose is to ensure the API request only be performed once.
+You'll notice the resource has a field named `idempotency_id` which ensures the API request is only performed once.
 Why is this important?
-We've all experienced a hanging request while on a checkout page, fearing that if we refresh or submit the payment again, we'll be charged twice.
+We've all experienced a hanging request while on a checkout page and feared that if we refresh or submit the payment again we'll be charged twice.
 With {{api_name}}, we remove the ambiguity by having the user generate a unique `idempotency_id` and sending it with the normal payload.
 If the user attempts a request with the same `idempotency_id`, the response will raise an exception.
 Now you can rest assured that when you create an authorization or debit a bank account that the user will be protected from potential network issues by simply passing `idempotency_id` in body of the request.

 <aside class="warning">
 Authorizations on debit cards actually place a hold on funds in the cardholder's